Max Fewtrell: FIA Formula 3

 In January 2019, Fewtrell joined the championship with ART Grand Prix, alongside Christian Lundgaard and David Beckmann.
-He finished on the podium twice, first in Austria and then again at the Hungaroring, both being second-place finishes.
-Fewtrell concluded his debut season in 10th place, after scoring 57 points.
+He finished on the podium twice, first in Austria, and then again at the Hungaroring, both being second-place finishes.
+Fewtrell concluded his debut season in tenth place, after scoring 57 points.

 Fewtrell subsequently joined Hitech GP for the 2020 season.
-He left the team in August 2020, and retired from racing.
+He left the team in August 2020 and retired from racing.

 Other ventures

 Fewtrell has gained over 150,000 followers on the streaming platform Twitch, where he plays FPS games such as Escape from Tarkov and Call of Duty or races in iRacing on a simulator alongside fellow streamers and occasionally with his close friend Lando Norris, who currently races in Formula One.
 He took part in Norris' Twitch Rivals Charity Tournament in 2021.
 After appearing in some earlier content, on 13 June 2021, Fewtrell was announced as a new ambassador and core member of Norris' entertainment, athlete and apparel brand, Team Quadrant.
 As part of Quadrant's rebrand in March 2025, Fewtrell has been promoted as Quadrant's managing partner.

-He launched his own merchandise line called Fewtrell Fits in December 2020.
+Fewtrell launched his own merchandise line called Fewtrell Fits in December 2020.
 The line has since been discontinued.

 During the Goodwood Festival Of Speed in 2022, Fewtrell took part in two sessions of the hill climb with Veloce Racing's Extreme E car, the Spark Odyssey 21, alongside three-time W Series champion Jamie Chadwick.